How can I buy a share of a property?

 This is a time measure and means 3 months.
 For example a quarter is the 1st January until the 31st of March.
 These are always in relation to the companies financial year.
 If the company has a year end on the 28th February, then the first quarter will be from 1st of March until 31st of May and so on.

 This is how the company gives the money it makes to the shareholders.
-As one of the rules of being a REIT is that it gives at least 90% of its profits to its shareholders each year, it is forced to pay dividends.
+As one of the rules from HMRC on these type of companies, is that it gives at least 90% of its profits to its shareholders each year, it is forced to pay dividends.
 If the company has 100 shares and makes a profit of £300, then each shareholder will receive a cheque for £3, for every share they own.
 Alternatively the company could give more shares for the value of the dividend, but this is less common.

 We will call this debt, but it's often called LTV or Loan to Value.
 This is how much debt (bank loans or bonds etc) that the company has in relation to what it owns.
 This is important to know because a company which owns all its buildings without having to borrow any money is under less pressure if it loses a tenant as it does not have regular interest payments to pay on the debt.
 Of course the company still has running costs, so still needs to generate enough income to cover those.